Xudmud/CSCI3763_Lab2/README.md

 --Update 13 April 2019--
 Socket functionality is working, with placeholder text in place for the supported functions.
 Working on getting the functions implemented.

+--Update 17 April 2019--
+Added cat support to test that data exceeding the buffer size can be sent across the socket.

+--Update 17 April 2019 (#2)--
+Changed the recv() function after the client finishes reading a command to continue reading until the socket is clear.